CodeAssociate/CA.Blocks.DataAccess/Documentation/GettingStarted.md

 ```
 Notes:
 1. You construct the instance of the DataAccess ExampleReadDataAsExecuteListOf()
 2. You Call the method ReadSysObjectsOfType("U") The only methods you see are public ones from System.Object and the ReadSysObjectsOfType.
-This is by design guts of the DataAccess Class is Protected By Default.
+This is by design the guts of the DataAccess class is protected By default.
 The Instance of the DataAccess can access the method, but the calling client only sees what is exposed.
 The calling code cannot call ExecuteToListOf
 <p align="center">
     <img src="_assets/ProtectedByDefaultExample.png" alt="ProtectedByDefault" />
 </p>